Official State Amphibian of South Carolina

-The spotted salamander was designated the official state amphibian of South Carolina in 1999, after a campaign by the third grade class at Woodlands Heights Elementary School in Spartanburg.
-The spotted salamander is also a state symbol of Ohio.
+The spotted salamander (Ambystoma maculatum) was designated the official state amphibian of South Carolina in 1999 after a campaign by the third grade class at Woodlands Heights Elementary School in Spartanburg.
+The spotted salamander is also a state symbol of Ohio (all state amphibians).

 A stout-bodied amphibian identified by bright yellow round spots in two irregular rows on a dark background, the spotted salamander is 150 to 249 millimeters in length (5 - 10 inches).
 The spotted salamander is the only amphibian indigenous to the entire state of South Carolina.

 Spotted salamanders inhabit deciduous forests with semi-permanent pools about one meter deep - they avoid bottom-lands that are subject to regular flooding and permanent ponds that contain fish.